ymoslem/DesktopTranslator/README.md

 5. Download and install [NSIS](https://nsis.sourceforge.io/Download).
 6. Launch NSIS, click **Installer based on a .ZIP file**, and then click **Open** to locate the **\*.zip** archive you have just created.
 7. If you want to make the files installed (extracted) to the “Program Files” of the target user, in the **Default Folder** enter `$PROGRAMFILES`
 8. If you want to add a shortcut to the internal *.exe file on the Desktop after installation, you can add something like this to the file “Modern.nsh” located at: "C:\Program Files\NSIS\Contrib\zip2exe\".
 Depending on your OS, the path could be at “Program Files (x86)”.
-Note that the exe path should be consistent with the path you selected under NSIS’s “Default Folder” drop-down menu, the folder name, and the exe file name.
+Note that the EXE file path should be consistent with the path you selected under NSIS’s “Default Folder” drop-down menu, the folder name, and the EXE file name.
 ```
 Section "Desktop Shortcut" SectionX
     SetShellVarContext current